A reader asks about helping an auditory learner with the Webelos requirements. Songs can be a big help to auditory learners.

 This award is available to Wolves, Bears, and Webelos.
 The purpose of the award is to help Cub Scouts think about how we are all interdependent on our environment.
 The requirements are differnent depending which year the Cub Scout is in.

-This activity for the Webelos Forester activity badge is perfect if the Scouts in your den like to draw.
+This activity for forestry requirements is perfect if the Scouts in your den like to draw.